erparker/iOSAbstractClasses/README.md

 This is meant to give a simple implementation of an abstract class for those cases where an abstract type could come in handy.
 I did it this way because I wanted a couple UITableViewCell sublcasses that had some shared functionality, but were different enough to warrant their own sublcass.
 It ended up making my delegate methods much cleaner and easier to maintain.

+The trick I really wanted to accomplish was calling a method on 2 different subclasses that both return the same type, but whose implementations are different.

 BaseClass.h